International Human Rights Law LLM

 Learning and teaching

-We use a variety of teaching and learning methods to help you make the most of your studies.
-These will include a range of weekly lectures, seminars held on a two-weekly basis and online learning.
+These will include a range of weekly lectures, seminars held on a two-weekly basis, and online learning.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.